bsmith89/make-bml/make-lesson.md

 We have now written the simplest non-trivial Makefile.
 It is pretty reminiscent of one of the lines from our master script.
-I bet you can figure out what this Makefile does.
+It is a good bet that you can figure out what this Makefile does.

 Be sure to notice a few syntactical items.